lancenacabuan/Shaliah/README.md

     worshipped and glorified."
 In the New Testament era, one sees hints like the Spirit can be "lied to" and is called "God" in Acts 5:3-4, indicating personality.
 However, the **Christological focus**
-    remained primary–it was the question "In what sense is Jesus one with God?" that dominated the first three centuries' debates, whereas the Spirit's place was clarified subsequently.
+    remained primary – it was the question "In what sense is Jesus one with God?" that dominated the first three centuries' debates, whereas the Spirit's place was clarified subsequently.